ktaylor63/southeast/site/content/wildlife/fishes/carolina-madtom.md

 The Carolina madtom is a small catfish, reaching a maximum length of nearly five inches.
 When compared to other madtoms, the Carolina madtom has a short, chunky body and a distinct color pattern.
 Three dark saddles along its back connect a wide, black stripe along its side extending from its snout to the base of its tail.
 The adipose fin has a dark blotch that does not quite reach the fin’s edge, giving the impression of a fourth saddle.
 Yellowish to tan blotches space the saddles, while the rest of the fish is tan.
 The belly is un-speckled, and the tail has crescent-shaped brown bands near its edge and center.
 Its pectoral spines have well-defined serrated (saw-like) projections along both margins.
 Stinging spines in its pectoral fins, earn this fish the “furiosus” title that is part of it’s scientific name.

-{{< figure class="photo-center" src="/images/pages/carolina-madtom-illustration.jpg" alt="Original hand-drawn illustration of the Carolina madtom catfish." caption="Illustration of Carolina madtom by Jordan, 1888." >}}
+{{< figure class="photo-center" src="/images/pages/carolina-madtom.jpg" alt="A photo of a catfish with lines describing specific areas of the fish." caption="Carolina Madtom identification key by Jose Barrios, USFWS." >}}

 ## Habitat